adhearsion/adhearsion-website/docs/source/upgrading.md

 Adhearsion 2.0 has an all new list of prerequisites.
 Before going any further, please see the [Prerequisites](/docs/getting-started/prerequisites) page.

+One important thing to note for existing Adhearsion applications: Adhearsion 2.0 running with Asterisk *requires* version 1.8 or later.
+1.6 and earlier are no longer supported.
+Tropo AGItate applications are also currently unsupported on Adhearsion 2.0.
+Work is underway to address this and announcements will be made when it is ready.

 ## ahn_log has become logger

 This is mostly a simple search & replace change.
 Find all instances of "ahn_log" and replace them with "logger".
 However, we have also deprecated logger namespaces.
 For example, "ahn_log.myapp.info" would log messages within the "myapp" namespace.
 This is no longer supported so it would need to become "logger.info".
 Fortunately we have added a lot more information to the default logging formatter that includes the originating class name that generated the log message.
 Hopefully have a minimal or net positive impact to most applications.